-2. Now open the native File Manager on your Chromebook and you will find “Apple iPhone” in the left pane.
+2. Now open the Files app on your Chromebook and you will find “Apple iPhone” in the left pane.
 Open it further and there you have it.
-All your photos and videos from the iPhone will be available on Chromebook.
-Now, you can easily transfer the iPhone media and edit photos on Chromebook easily.
+All your photos and videos from the iPhone will be available on your Chromebook.
+Now, you can easily transfer your iPhone media and edit photos on Chromebook easily.

 2. Next, move to the “My Device” section and tap on “AirDroid Web”.
 Now, tap on “Scan QR code” and scan the QR code that I have mentioned in the next step.